-The Group is at risk of suffering significant business interruption as a result of a security vulnerability, cyber attack or breach of privacy.
-Mitigations to these risks include experienced information security and data protection teams, robust policies, systems and procedures as well as mature incident management plans.
+Significant business interruption as a result of a security vulnerability, cyber-attack or breach of privacy is another key risk.
+Mitigations include additional investment in IT security, an experienced information security and data protection team, robust policies, systems and procedures as well as mature incident management plans.